sirius-ms/sirius-docs.github.io/docs/_pages/cli-standalone.md

 sirius -i <structure.tsv> custom-db --name myDB --output /some/dir
 ```

-Note, that PubChem standardized SMILES are typically used to represent structures in our machine learning methods.
+In our machine learning methods, we use **PubChem standardized** SMILES to represent structures.
-However, the PubChem standardization is not integrated into this import process.
+However, the PubChem standardization is not integrated into the import process.
 For optimal results, we recommend standardizing
-your SMILES using the PubChem standardization before importing them.
+your SMILES using the [PubChem standardization](https://pubchem.ncbi.nlm.nih.gov/standardize/standardize.cgi) before importing them.
 This step is **not** mandatory, but recommended.

 ## Similarity tool {#similarity-tool}